-The Louisiana Medicaid agency currently contracts with five (5) private entities to manage care for most of the State's Medicaid enrollees.
+The Louisiana Medicaid agency currently contracts with six (6) private entities to manage care for most of the State's Medicaid enrollees.
 These entities contract with the Louisiana Department of Health and Hospitals and serve as CCNs.
 The CCNs coordinate care for Medicaid eligible adults with disabilities not enrolled in Medicare, children younger than 19, their parents, and pregnant women, allowing them to choose their own CCN.
-As better rates were negotiated with the CCNs, the Upper Payment Limit (UPL) will not be available for this portion of the Medicaid business.
+As better rates were negotiated with the CCNs, the Upper Payment Limit (UPL) has transitioned to an enhanced fee schedule for state entities, payable as part of individual claims payments, not in lump sum format in arrears.